Mel B Reveals Ex Eddie Murphy ‘Always Will Be’ The Love Of Her Life

 Morgan pushed Mel B, asking her if she wished they were still together.

 She hesitated, saying that it was a “love story that didn’t have the perfect ending” but that she can’t say if they would ever get together again.
-The star says that she isn’t looking for love right now after her 10-year abusive marriage with ex-husband Stephen Belafonte.
+The star says that she isn’t looking for love right now, in the aftermath of her 10-year marriage to ex-husband Stephen Belafonte.
 She says that she is still on a healing journey.

-Mel B recently released a tell-all memoir, which talks about her relationship with Murphy.
-She also discussed her marriage with Stephen Belafonte, who the 43-year-old says was abusive to her for years of their marriage.
+Mel B recently released a tell-all memoir, one which talks about her relationship with Murphy.
+She also discussed her marriage to Stephen Belafonte, who the 43-year-old says was abusive to her for years of their marriage.
 Belafonte denies the accusations.
 The pair divorced in 2017.

 View this post on Instagram